 - a) Venue descriptions,

 - b) Dates, times and places of competitions,

-- c) Entry times, methods and forms,
+- c) Entry times, methods and forms.

-- d) Competitor and other numbers and number plates,
+- d) Competitor and other numbers and number plates.

 - e) Methods of machine examination.

 - f) Methods of practicing and qualifying,

 - g) Methods of starting and finishing,

 - h) Flags and signals,

-- i) Competition Officials,
+- i) Competition Officials.

-- j) Entry and other fees,
+- i) Entry and other fees,

 - k) Prizes and trophies,

-- I) Competition formats,
+- Competition formats.

 - m) Methods of scoring,

-- n) Timetables,
+- n) Timetables.

 - Such other facts, matters or things as are necessary to ensure the fair and safe conduct of competitions.

-- 4.2.13.4 SRs bind support persons.
-Delivery, publication or display of SRs in accordance with GCRs 4.2.13.2 (d) or (e) shall be deemed delivery, publication and display of the SRs to support persons.

-- 4.2.13.5 Final Instructions must be consistent for the purpose of any promotion and conduct with these GCRs and have the force and effect of these GCRs.
+- 3.2.13.4 An RCB may approve final instructions, which must be consistent with these GCRs, for the purpose of the promotion and conduct of any Event.
+The final instructions have the force and effect of these GCRs.

-- 4.2.13.6 The Riders Briefing must remain consistent for the purpose of any promotion and conduct with these GCRs, and has the force and effect of these GCRs.
+- 3.2.13.5 The compulsory riders briefing should follow the MA template see Officials Documents Motorcycling Australia (www.ma.org.au) and has the force and effect of these GCRs.

-4.2.14 SRs for Australian Championships and MA Series
+3.2.14 SRs for Australian Championships and MA Series

-4.2.14.1 A draft of proposed SRs for an Australian Championship or MA series must be sent to MA in electronic form (email) at least three months prior to the date of the Event.
+3.2.14.1 A draft of proposed SRs for an Australian Championship or MA series must be received by MA at least three months prior to the date of the Event.

-COMPETITION PROTOCOLS: AUSTRALIAN CHAMPIONSHIPS AND MA EVENTS
+EVENT PROTOCOLS: AUSTRALIAN CHAMPIONSHIPS AND MA EVENTS

-4.3 MA EVENTS
+3.3 MA EVENTS

-4.3.1 Events for which MA is the RCB
+3.3.1 Events for which MA is the RCB

-4.3.1.1 The Events for which MA is the RCB are detailed in GCR 2.1.1.1 (b)
+3.3.1.1 The Events for which MA is the RCB are detailed in GCR 2.1.1.1 (b)

-4.4 PROTOCOLS
+3.4 PROTOCOLS

-4.4.1 Protocols for MA Series Events and International Meetings
+3.4.1 Protocols for MA Series Events and International Meetings